tuhao330/Hybrid-physics-ML-battery-modeling/README.md

 * NDCNet: NDC + FNN
 * AgingNDCNet: Aging-aware NDCNet model

-Data generated for simulation and experimental validation are in the Dataset folder.
+Data generated for simulation and experimental validation are in the "Dataset" folder.